-- a.
-Effective first full pay period which includes July 1, 2021, all bargaining unit employees shall receive a 3% base-building across the board increase.
-The increase will be reflected in the new flat rates, which will be shown in the updated Appendix C. - b.
-Effective first full pay period which includes July 1, 2022, all bargaining unit employees shall receive a 3% base-building across the board increase.
+- 1. Effective first full pay period which includes July 1, 2023, all bargaining unit employees shall receive a 6% base-building across the board increase.
+The increase will be reflected in the new flat rates, which will be shown in the updated Appendix C. - 2.
+Effective first full pay period which includes July 1, 2024, all bargaining unit employees shall receive a 5% base-building across the board increase.
+The increase will be reflected in the new flat rates, which will be shown in the updated Appendix C. - 3.
+Effective first full pay period which includes July 1, 2025, all bargaining unit employees shall receive a 5% base-building across the board increase.
+The increase will be reflected in the new flat rates, which will be shown in the updated Appendix C. - 4.
+Effective first full pay period which includes July 1, 2026, all bargaining unit employees shall receive a 4% base-building across the board increase.
+The increase will be reflected in the new flat rates, which will be shown in the updated Appendix C. - 5.
+Effective first full pay period which includes July 1, 2027, all bargaining unit employees shall receive a 4% base-building across the board increase.
 The increase will be reflected in the new flat rates, which will be shown in the updated Appendix C.